 - The Damo – a tea at each pub

 A gpx file for the route (/raut/ 😉) can be downloaded here.
+Thanks very much to Jez Hutchinson for the improved track.
 This is from my runs on the trail, with my wrong turns deleted / corrected (I think I got them all, but no guarantees).
 I’ve also split it into sections and added waypoints for the pubs, for those who have devices that support that.
 There are a number of other sources that have a gpx file as well, probably with very slight variations.
 The only intentional variation I’ve made on my file is to go to Beacon Batch, because it seems pretty silly to me to just run right by it a couple hundred meters away.

 I’ll attempt to set up a Strava tracking link, and will post that on Twitter.
 Strava tracking requires my phone to have service for it to work, though, which I also can’t guarantee will be the case for all or even most of it.